Shannen Doherty, ‘Beverly Hills, 90210’ and ‘Charmed’ star, dead at 53

 Doherty was first diagnosed with breast cancer in 2015, which went into remission two years later.
 In 2020, Doherty announced the cancer had returned, spread and was stage 4.

-She shared in June 2023 with the news that her cancer had spread to her brain.
+She shared in June 2023 the news that her cancer had spread to her brain.

 Doherty had been documenting her experiences with cancer in her podcast, “Let’s Be Clear with Shannen Doherty.”
 The most recent episode streamed on July 8.